NEW YEAR OFFER: A Dutch River Journey for only £9.95 (free postage UK & Europe).

 The Port of Rotterdam is the location of the largest demolition project in the country.
 Here a heavily reworked Hitachi EX1200 belonging to Van Leeuwen Katwijk is removing a massively built quay.
 Journey’s end is on the North Sea Coast where the prestigious Second Maasvlakte Rotterdam Port expansion project is creating new land.
 Here a Liebherr R974 is unloading barges carrying debris from the demolished quay wall.

-A Dutch River Journey is written and presented by Steven Vale who is a regular contributor to Earthmovers Magazine and has helped make several earthmoving machinery DVDs.
+A Dutch River Journey is written and presented by Steven Vale who has helped make several earthmoving machinery DVDs.
 The programme is directed, edited and narrated by Jonathan Theobald who has made many documentaries on agricultural and earthmoving machines working throughout the world.

 All the Earthmoving Trails DVDs are multi-region and can be played in any of the world’s four DVD regions.
 They also use the PAL television system.